 Nicole: Good question!
 I find it’s often helpful to start with what cry-it-out is NOT, in my opinion:

-- Cry it out is not replacement for feeding when baby can not comfortably sleep all night without food.
+- Cry it out is not a replacement for feeding when baby cannot comfortably sleep all night without food.

-- Cry it out does not mean throwing your baby into a room, closing the door and ignoring baby forever and ever.
+- Cry it out does not mean putting your baby into a room, closing the door and ignoring baby forever and ever.

-- Cry it out is not replacement to parenting when baby needs it.
+- Cry it out is not a replacement to parenting when baby needs it.

 So, what is cry-it-out?
-Cry it out is a sleep training method to correct sleep associations that are preventing your baby from getting consolidated, restful, and adequate sleep.
+Cry it out is a sleep training method to change sleep associations which are likely preventing your baby from getting consolidated, restful, and adequate sleep.
 I would also add that cry it out is setting limits on what you will and won’t allow your baby to do (at nap time, all night, etc.).

 So, here’s my answer: I do not believe cry-it-out causes long-term damage to babies.
-I tend to agree with the author of this Slate article – it’s key to take cry it out research in context.
+It’s key to take cry it out research in context.
 I could talk for a LONG time about the ways that I’ve seen cry it out save parents from losing their minds due to chronic exhaustion, and save babies from enduring continued sleep deprivation.

 Let me add this, too: there is not ONE thing you can do (or not do) for your child and make THAT be what makes your relationship positive or negative (apart from the purely heinous crimes like child molestation, of course!).
 There is not ONE thing that will violate his trust in you.
 If that was the case, the ONE time you didn’t catch him when he was learning to walk and bumped his head would cause him not to trust you anymore.
 The ONE time you were late changing his diaper and he was cold and crying and you didn’t know would cause harm to him.

-Nicole: This is an easy one for me to answer.
-Yes, cry it out can definitely work.
-In fact, based on our experience in working with thousands of different families, we have found that cry it out generally works faster than most other sleep coaching methods.
+Nicole: This is an easy one for me to answer. 🙂 Yes, cry it out can definitely work.
+In fact, based on our experience in working with thousands of different families, we have found that cry it out sometimes works faster than most other sleep coaching methods.

 I like to use the illustration of riding a bike.
 As most of us know from experience, when you are learning to ride a bike, you are bound to fall once or twice, at least.
 Sure, your parents may have cushioned your falls as much as they could, but I think we’d all agree that you can’t really learn to ride a bike without falling at least once or twice.